aabuyazid/aabuyazid.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile/prof-pic.jpg
   image_circular: false # crops the image to make it circular
   address: # >
     # <p>555 your office number</p>
     # <p>123 your address street</p>
     # <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---